distro-core-curated-mirrors/klish/docs/klish3.en.md

 ![Klish client-server model](/klish-client-server.ru.png "Klish client-server model")

 The klish project uses a client-server model.
 Listening server klishd loads the command configuration and waits for requests from clients on the UNIX socket (1).
-On a connection from a client, the klishd listening server spawns (fork()) a separate process (2), which will be concerned with serving one particular customer.
+On a connection from a client, the klishd listening server spawns (fork()) a separate process (2), which will be concerned with serving one particular client.
 The spawned process is called the klishd serving server.
-Listening server klishd continues to expect new connections from clients.
+Listening server klishd continues to wait for a new connections from clients.
 Interaction between clients and the serving server are carried out over UNIX sockets using the KTP (Klish Transfer Protocol), which is specially designed for this purpose (3).

-The client's task is to transmit input from the operator to the server and receive it from the server the result to be shown to the operator.
-The client does not know what commands exist, how to execute them.
+The client's task is to transmit input from the operator to the server and receive the response from the server to show it to the operator.
+The client does not know the list of commands and how to execute them.
 The execution is handled by the server side.
-Since the client has relatively simple code, it is not difficult to implement alternative programs - clients, such as a graphical client or a client for automated controls.
+So the client has relatively simple code, it is not difficult to implement alternative client programs, such as a graphical client or a client for automated controls.
 Right now, there is only a text-based command line client called klish.

 ![Klish Libraries](/klish-libs.ru.png "Klish Libraries")

 The basis of the klish project is the libklish library.
-The klish client is based on it and klishd server.
-The library implements all basic mechanisms of work and interactions.
-The library is part of the klish project.
+The klish client and klishd server are based on it.
+The library implements all basic mechanisms.
+The library is a part of the klish project.

-The text client uses another built-in library, the libtinyrl (Tiny ReadLine).
-The library provides interaction with the user when working on the command line.
+The text client uses additional built-in library called libtinyrl (Tiny ReadLine).
+The library provides interaction with the user while working with the command line.

-All executable files of the klish project, as well as all its built-in libraries use the libfaux (Library of Auxiliary Functions) library in their work - library of auxiliary functions.
-In previous versions of the project klish library was part of the klish source code, now it has been separated into a separate project and includes functions that make it easy to work with strings, files, networking, standard data structures, etc. The libfaux library is a mandatory external library a dependency for the klish project.
+All executable files of the klish project, as well as all its built-in libraries use the libfaux (Library of Auxiliary Functions).
+In previous versions of the project klish library was part of the klish source code tree, now it has been separated into a project and includes functions that make it easy to work with strings, files, networking, standard data structures, etc. The libfaux library is a mandatory dependency for the klish project.

 In addition, klish plugins, discussed below, can also use the other libraries for their work.

 Klish has two types of plugins.
-Plugins for loading command configurations (let's call them database plugins) and plugins that implement actions to commands from the user (let's call them function plugins).
-Klish does not has built-in commands and means of loading configuration (except for a special ischeme cases).
+Plugins for loading configurations (let's call them database plugins) and plugins that implement actions for the commands (let's call them function plugins).
+Klish does not have built-in commands and means of loading configuration (except for a special ischeme cases).
 All this functionality is implemented in plugins.
-Several plug-ins with basic functionality are included in the source codes of klish and are located in the "dbs/" and "plugins/" directories.
+Several plugins with basic functionality are included in the source codes of klish and are located in the "dbs/" and "plugins/" directories.

 All necessary plugins are loaded by the klishd listening server at the beginning of its operation.
-What kind of plugins to load custom command configurations are needed use it learns from its base configuration file (a special file in the INI format).
+What kind of plugins to load to get configurations are specified in base configuration file (a special file in the INI format).
 The klishd server then uses the database plugin to load the configuration of user commands (e.g. from XML files).
-From this configuration, it learns the list of required function plug-ins, and so loads the these plug-ins into memory.
-However, using functions from function plug-ins will only serving (not listening to) the klishd server on requests from the user.
+From this configuration, it learns the list of required function plugins, and so loads these plugins into memory.
+However, only serving (not listening) klishd process will use functions from the function plugins.

-The configuration file is used to configure the klishd server parameters `/etc/klish/klishd.conf`.
-An alternate configuration file can be specified at to start the klishd server.
+The configuration file is used to configure the klishd server parameters is `/etc/klish/klishd.conf`.
+An alternate configuration file can be specified on klishd server starting.

-The configuration file is used to configure the client parameters `/etc/klish/klish.conf`.
-An alternate configuration file can be specified at launching the klish client.
+The configuration file is used to configure the client parameters is `/etc/klish/klish.conf`.
+An alternate configuration file can be specified by the klish client command line option.

 ## Loading command configuration